modelscope/modelscope-agent/README.md

 ```

 ### Custom tools

 We provide some default pipeline tools of multiple domain that integrates in modelscope.

 Also, you can custom your tools by inheriting base tool and define names, descriptions, and parameters according to pre-defined schema.
 And you can implement `_local_call()` or `_remote_call()` according to your requirement.
-Examples of supported tool are provided below.
-Check [Tool](docs/modules/tool.md) for more information.
+Examples of supported tool are provided below:

 - Text-to-Speech Tool